webscreenshot/webscreenshot-node/README.md

 # WebScreenshot.io Screenshot API

 Generate screenshots of web pages using the WebScreenshot.io API.
-Per
+Perfect for generating thumbnails of web pages, or for generating screenshots of web pages for use in your own applications.

 Sign up for an API key and secret at [WebScreenshot.io](https://webscreenshot.io).